 In addition to company engagements, we may undertake thematic engagements across several companies or even the entire portfolio.
-As a single-product firm, we focus our efforts on the areas where we believe we can make an impact.
-We have focused on Climate Change as a key sustainability theme for the last two years and this will continue going forward through our climate stewardship described below.
+As a single strategy firm, we focus our efforts on the sustainability themes relevant to our portfolio companies and our clients.
+We have focused on Climate Change as a key sustainability theme for the last three years and this will continue going forward through our climate stewardship described below.